HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - higher order
   - recursion 🖐️ used
   - callback
-  - listener
+  - listener🖐️ used
-  - compose
+  - compose👂 heard
   - pipe
   - memoize
-  - wrapper
+  - wrapper🖐️ used
   - functor
   - monad
-  - monoid
+  - monoid👂 heard
   - generator
   - coroutine
 - Data structures
   - array 🖐️ used
   - structure 🖐️ used
   - record
-  - enum
+  - enum🖐️ used
   - instance
   - object 🖐️ used
   - class 🖐️ used